poanchen/poanchen.github.io/_posts/2019-05-18-How-to-get-an-interview-with-Microsoft-and-what-is-their-interview-process-like.md

 2. Definitely bring a cup of water with you into the interview room.
 (Yes, you will be thirsty as you will basically be talking the whole time for 45 mins)
 3. Bring some whiteboard marker just in case when the room has non-working ones.
 4. As you will be placed in a room of around 20+ candidates, you are strongly encourage to talk to others and make friends. (dinner plans later)
 5. Think out loud during the interview.
-Let your interviewee know your approach so that they can correct you when your idea does not work.
+Let your interviewer know your approach so that they can correct you when your idea does not work.
 6. Ask as many clarify questions as you can before trying to come up with a solution to the problem.
 7. If you are stuck, try to come up with the brute force solution and then go from there.
 (Make sure you keep thinking out loud during this process)
 8. Use your whiteboard space efficiently.
 (Write test/edge cases on the side)
 9. Always test your code during and after.
 10. Ask good questions will make you look good.
 11. Sometimes, you might need to come up with few different stories for the same questions as different people might ask you the same questions twice.
-12. Interviewee will never try to trick you, if they say that piece of code might be missing something, that means it ACTUALLY is missing something.
+12. Interviewer will never try to trick you, if they say that piece of code might be missing something, that means it ACTUALLY is missing something.

 Now, I should have documented everything you need to know about the interview process at Microsoft.
 Let me know in the comments below if you have any questions/concerns and I would be happy to help in any way.
 Good luck!